 Turning to Mitie’s pension liabilities, the picture is similarly disconcerting.
 Mitie’s pension ratio of 7.4 gives it a debt-plus-pension ratio of 15.1, and that’s obviously a long way above my preferred limit of ten.

-In the real world this means Mitie has to make significant debt interest payments whilst funnelling a significant amount of cash into the pension fund to reduce the deficit.
+In the real world, this means Mitie has to make significant debt interest payments whilst funnelling a significant amount of cash into the pension fund to reduce the deficit.

-For example, Mitie’s 2019 annual results say the company has agreed a deficit recovery plan with the pension trustee, totalling £65m over the six-year period to 2025.
+For example, Mitie’s 2019 annual results say the company has agreed to a deficit recovery plan with the pension trustee, totalling £65m over the six-year period to 2025.
 That means payments will probably be in the region of £10m per year, which is a lot when Mitie’s average profits are only £34m.

 This cash drain is exactly why large pensions and large pension deficits are best avoided, especially when the company also has a substantial debt burden.